bradrn/brassica/Documentation.md

 The *subtraction* of two categories can be found using the syntax `[C -D]`.
 This matches all members of `C` which are not also members of `D`.

-The operations above can be combined, in which case they are interpreted left to right.
+The operations above can be combined, in which case Brassica applies them from left to right.
 For instance, consider the following predefined categories:

 ```